mkthewlis/hotel-eko/README.md

 The content of this website is entirely fictional and written by myself.

+### Code

+This project was possible thanks to following the mini-project [Boutique Ado]( https://github.com/mkthewlis/boutique-ado), which was part of the course material while studying with *Code Institute*.
+Although changes have been made to suit this project's aim and scope, the 'checkout', 'retreat','services' and 'profiles' apps were inspired by and draws upon the course material.

 ### Images

-The images are all from [Pexels](https://www.pexels.com/), which is an open source library of photos, images and videos.
+- The images are all from [Pexels](https://www.pexels.com/), which is an open source library of photos, images and videos.
+- The spinner gif was found on [Preloaders.net](https://icons8.com/preloaders/en/circular) and 'Black Hole' was selected for this project.

 ### Acknowledgements